 The bite-sized version also disappeared way faster than they should have, which prompted us to start keeping most of them in the kitchen so servers had to come back and ask for more.
 When there are only 100 guests in the restaurant, yet 300 seven layer bars are disappearing, it calls for questions!

-Pour sweetened condensed milk over the entire surface.
-My only advice here is to keep the can moving, so the milk doesn’t pool.
-Create a pattern like a sine wave and then go back across in the same pattern but filling in the gaps.
-Sorry for the math analogy…I just couldn’t refrain.
+- Pour sweetened condensed milk over entire surface.
+My only advice here is to keep the can moving so the milk doesn’t pool.
+I create a pattern like a sine wave and then go back across in the same pattern but filling in the gaps.
+I apologize for the math analogy…I just couldn’t refrain.

-Once they are completely cooled, cut them into bars with a knife and store them in a sealed container.
+- Once they are completely cooled, cut them into bars with a knife and store in a sealed container.